 In the long term the villagers will receive financial assistance from the Nepal Government to rebuild their homes (Details of this and when it will be released are still unclear and it could take some time).
 The best thing we can do is secure local families in shelters, provide building advice and materials before the monsoon and then assist them in opening up channels to access the funds from the Government as well as maintain a stable food and medical aid supply until they can become self-sufficient again.

-b.
-By using earthquake safe building technology we can also provide education and training for local people in regard.
-As a result we hope to initiate the safe building of houses in the region.
+- will use earthquake safe building technology and provide education and training for local people about this.
+As a result, we hope to initiate the safe building of houses in the region.
 The equipment we use will be donated to the community for reuse.

 To be successful in the above proposal we have created teams who are currently being educated with regard to safe building technique.

-We sent a team on the 25th May 2015 to assess the schools, document needs and sizes required and assess damages to schools and properties so that we can extract a proper budget.
+We sent a team on the 25th May 2015 to assess the schools, document the needs and sizes required and assess damages to schools and properties so that we can extract an accurate budget.

-Shikhra Besi VDC is located about 120km North of Kathmandu (by Road) at base of Langtang Lugri Himalaya in Nuwakot Jila (District), one of the most heavily affected areas after the earthquake.
+Shikhra Besi VDC is located about 120km North of Kathmandu (by Road) at the base of Langtang Lugri Himalaya in Nuwakot Jila (District).
+It is one of the most heavily affected areas after the earthquake.
 The terrain is steep and rocky.
 50% of the VDC has rough jeep road access.
 80% of the wards are only accessed by walking.

-(One Household consists on average of 5 people, 7 animals, 1 main building, 1 animal shelter, 1 room for harvest storage, 1 toilet)
+One household consists on average of 5 people, 7 animals, 1 main building, 1 animal shelter, 1 room for harvest storage and 1 toilet.

-7 of these Wards have Primary Schools and 1 Secondary School which have been destroyed by the earthquake.
+7 of these wards have primary schools and 1 ward also has a secondary school.
+All of which have been destroyed by the earthquake.

-We have committed to go ahead with the Primary Schools and have obtained the first step paperwork from the Education Ministry along with a sign MoU with our intention to rebuild seven schools.
-As part of the agreement with the Nepal Government we have to take over all the schools in the area.
+We have committed to go ahead with the primary schools and have obtained the first step paperwork from the education ministry along with a signed memorandum of understanding (MoU) with our intention to rebuild seven schools.
+As part of the agreement with the Nepal Government we have to take over all of the schools in the area.

 CHALLENGES AND HOW WE WILL OVERCOME THEM

-To many to count!
-Building a school and raising funds to do so is usually a rather simple affair but in Nepal we are faced with many more challenges.
+There are too many to count!
+Building a school and raising funds to do this is usually a rather simple affair.
+However, in Nepal we are faced with many more challenges…

-Working with the local government (VDC) has been a challenge for us from the start.
-Here we need to make and MOU with the local VDC defining
+Working with the VDC (the local government) has been a challenge for us from the start.
+Here we need to make a memorandum of understanding (MoU) with the local VDC defining:

-Here we are striving to ensure that any of our donations are subject to corruption, discriminations (Inter -caste) and miss use.
+Here we are striving to ensure that any of our donations ARE NOT subject to corruption, discriminations (inter-caste) and misuse.

 Getting aid to the villages will always be a challenge due to the geographic lay of the land and remoteness of the villages.
-Most equipment and materials need to be carried 1 to 4 hours.
+Most equipment and materials need to be carried 1 to 4 hours as there.
 We need to source material locally and also employ local people as porters.

 There are threats of landslides in the area due to the landscape.
 The monsoon will tell us a lot and post monsoon, a proper assessment of the land-safety will be required.
 It is possible some of the existing school sights may need to be relocated.